ravenloue/java-database-capstone/README.md

 * PostgreSQL
 * Spring Data JPA
 * Thymeleaf + Vanilla JS
+* HTML5 + CSS3
 * Docker
 * Render

 ### What I learned

+* Managing role-based access in a full-stack app with JWT authentication.
+* Building layered architecture: Controllers → Services → Repositories → Database.
 * How to migrate a hybrid MySQL/MongoDB system into a pure PostgreSQL schema.
 * Writing and integrating PostgreSQL functions with Spring Data JPA for admin reports.
-* Building layered architecture: Controllers → Services → Repositories → Database.
-* Managing role-based access in a full-stack app with JWT authentication.

 ### Continued development

 * **August 2025**
+  * **August 22** - Added screenshots after getting it hosted live.
   * **August 21** – Added upcoming appointments feature for doctors.
   * **August 20** - Migrated prescriptions from MongoDB to PostgreSQL tables.
   * **August 18** - Migrated from MySQL to normalized PostgreSQL for deployment purposes.